Mission & History

 What We Do

 We teach.
-Financial literacy, learning to read recipes, basic cooking skills, nutrition, and environmental impacts (bees, organic)—these are just some of the lessons in our life-changing curriculum, which is tied to National Education Standards to ensure maximum benefits to the schools we visit.
+Basic cooking skills, nutrition, food and vegetable appreciation, and environmental impacts (bees, organic) – these are just some of the lessons in our life-changing curriculum.

 We feed.
 By introducing healthy, sustainable snacks and introducing children to new fruits and vegetables with our curriculum, we empower students to explore new foods, feed themselves—and make smart choices.

 We train.
-As demand for food literacy education from schools and nonprofits grows, so does the need for teachers trained to teach.
-Our Food Genius program provides an intensive 8-week training for community members who are screened through an application process, and asked to commit 100 annual hours of volunteer service to our community, helping bring our curriculum to more schools and nonprofits.
+As demand for food literacy education from schools and nonprofits grows, so does the need for teachers trained to teach food literacy.
+Our Food Literacy Academy program provides an intensive 9-week training for community members who are screened through an application process, and asked to commit to volunteer service to our community, helping bring our curriculum to more schools and nonprofits.

 We believe that good food should be fun!
 We focus on the positive side of food, sharing practical, affordable, and approachable ways to eat well, rather than harping on what foods people should avoid or eliminate.
 We aim to engage rather than frighten.

 We don’t rely on anecdotes to know that our programs are working.
 We test and measure our programs, using evaluation data to improve as we discover best practices to create lasting change.
-In our pilot program pre-test, when asked K-1st graders if healthy snacks taste good; 82% of kids said “no.” After 1 month 92% of the kids said “yes.”
-In the pre-test, 59% of 4-5th grade students believed lettuce contained the most protein when given choices between lettuce, peanuts, and chocolate.
-After 1 month, 83% understood that peanuts contain the highest amount of protein.
-Additionally, 75% of children K-5th grade say it matters where their food comes from.
+After three months of food literacy, 92% of kids say healthy food tastes good.
+Additionally, 75% of children say it matters where their food comes from.

 How YOU Can Help: